 Our friends got it.
 Often they would discuss 401k elections, stocks or family budgeting.
 Sometimes, Mrs. SSC would volunteer her spreadsheet and send it around and I’d get emails for a few days that usually read like this.
 “Holy shit, are you kidding me, you guys are planning on retiring at 45!
 How is this right, you guys can’t retire then.
 We make as much and are saving as much and we won’t be able to do that!”

-It took a 2 day back and forth email exchange earlier this summer, before I finally had the lightbulb go off.
-Mrs. SSC had sent the spreadsheet to me, and I was looking at it and realized, “huh, this looks like we can be done sooner than later.”
-This spawned from a week or two of Mrs. SSC going on and on about how we could retire in 2020, no 2019, maybe 2018, no probably 2019, could be 2018… Hence, I got the spreadsheet.
-Then I was like, okay, I don’t see how this is going to work, especially because she was talking about reducing our pre-tirement budget.
+When Mrs. SSC sent me the spreadsheet I was like, “Okay, I don’t see how this is going to work”, especially because she was talking about reducing our budget.
 This evoked an immediate negative reaction and recoil In horror from me and I got defensive, ready to nip this in the bud.
 No way was I walking away from a sweet salary at a job I like, just to be free and broke.
 Haha!
 NO WAY, NO HOW!!
 Let’s put the brakes on this crazy train.

-Now I’m just trying to wrap my head around the fact that I’m willingly going to walk away from a great job, great salary, bonus, benefits, etc… in the prime money making years of my career to “pretire” and raise kids and hope it all turns out well.
+Now I’m just trying to wrap my head around the fact that I’m willingly going to walk away from a great job, in the prime money making years of my career to retire and raise kids and hope it all turns out well.
 Who does that?!
 More to the point, why would anyone do that?
-What if something happens, what if the kids get sick, what if the economy tanks?
-Those are all legitimate concerns, but we’re both ready to deal with it, work part time if we need to, and deal with those what ifs when they come up.
-To me, it’s not about leaving a job I hate, I love my job, it’s about being able to be there for my kids and get to raise on my terms, not my employers.
-I want that, and yeah, if I don’t make a big name for myself in my career, or any name, it doesn’t matter, because my kids will remember me more than any colleague.
+What if the kids get sick, what if the economy tanks?
+Those are all legitimate concerns, but we’re both ready to deal with them and work again if we need to.
+To me, it’s not about leaving a job I hate, I love my job, it’s about being able to be there for my kids and get to raise them on my terms, not my employers.
+I want that, because my kids will remember me more than any colleague.

-I’m nervous and excited and nervous, but I can’t wait, and everyday I keep thinking I’m getting closer and closer to not making that drive, and being governed by someone else, and be able to see the kids off to school and then slowly sip coffee before I figure out what I’m doing for the day.
+I’m nervous and excited and nervous, but I can’t wait.
+Everyday I keep thinking how I’m getting closer and closer to not making that drive, and being governed by someone else.
+I’ll soon be able to see the kids off to school and then slowly sip coffee before I figure out what I’m doing for the day.